 A register region is described as packed if its elements are adjacent in memory, with no intervening space, no overlap, and no replicated values.
 If there is more than one element in a row, elements must be adjacent.
 If there is more than one row, rows must be adjacent.
-When two registers are used, the registers must be adjacent, and both must exist.
+When two registers are used, the registers must be adjacent and both must exist.

-The following register region rules apply to the GEN implementation.
+The following register region rules apply: